WhatsApp Tips and Hidden Features for Indians

-I have spent the last month going through every setting, every hidden menu, every undocumented feature in WhatsApp, and I was genuinely surprised by how much I had been missing.
-Some of these features have been around for months.
-Others are newer additions that rolled out quietly without much fanfare.
-Either way, they make WhatsApp significantly more useful, private, and manageable.
+I spent the last month going through every setting, hidden menu, and undocumented feature I could find, and honestly?
+I was embarrassed by how much I'd been missing.
+Some of this stuff has been around for months.
+Other bits rolled out quietly without anyone really noticing.
+All of it makes WhatsApp more useful, more private, and easier to manage.

-Fair warning: this is a long one.
-Bookmark it and come back when you need a specific tip.
+This one's long.
+Bookmark it and come back when you need something specific.

 Chat Lock

-This one is massively underused.
-Chat Lock lets you hide specific conversations behind biometric authentication (fingerprint or face unlock).
-Locked chats disappear from your main chat list and move to a hidden "Locked Chats" folder that requires authentication to access.
+Massively underused.
+Chat Lock hides specific conversations behind biometric authentication — fingerprint or face unlock.
+Locked chats vanish from your main list and live in a hidden "Locked Chats" folder that needs authentication to open.

 - Tap the contact name at the top